Masks to become part of life in California, but rules vary and enforcement is unclear

 Now masks will be required for customers and employees at certain retailers reopening under new guidelines that also include contact-free transactions, Gov. Gavin Newsom announced Thursday.

-At Sam’s, a corner store near San Francisco’s City Hall, there are multiple signs reminding patrons to cover their faces, and the clerks have been known to kick out people who don’t do so.
-Some customers will simply lift their T-shirts over their nose and mouth while running in to grab something quick.
+At Sam’s, a corner store near San Francisco’s City Hall, multiple signs remind patrons to cover their faces, and the clerks have been known to kick out people who don’t do so.
+Some customers simply lift their T-shirts over their nose and mouth while running in for a quick purchase.

-Mayor London Breed announced city residents must continue to wear face coverings and follow social distance requirements when waiting in line at newly opened businesses like florists or bookstores.
+Mayor London Breed said city residents must continue to wear face coverings and follow social distance requirements when waiting in line at newly opened businesses like florists or bookstores.

 “I wear it because I respect other people, and I don’t know what immune deficiencies they may have,” Holzer said.
 She got used to wearing masks because she rides public buses, where they are required, on her way to and from her job at a marijuana dispensary.

-Holzer said she gets frustrated when she is indoors at a store and sees people with their faces uncovered.
+Holzer said she gets frustrated when sees people with their faces uncovered inside a store.

 “I usually think, ‘I’m doing this for your benefit, so it would be nice if you did the same,’ ” Holzer said.